 Extra Notes on Touring Kuelap

 Taking a tour of Kuelap is a great chance to learn about the lesser-known cultures of ancient Peru.
-When on the tour, respect the ruins and the locals who live around them.
-And for God’s sake, don’t stray away from the group!
-We had two individuals in our tour group wander away.
-This was pretty annoying because it held us up as our guide went searching for them.
-It also would mean that you won’t get into the ruins themselves, and that would be a bummer.
+When on the tour, respect the ruins by staying on the trail.
+Don’t stray away from the group!
+Our group was held up for a long while as our guide went searching for a couple people who decided to wander off on their own.

 Have you been to any cool ruins in Peru?
 Let us know where!